-The HGCD Drought Index Levels which are the average water level in four selected monitor wells (HGCD MW #5 Middle Trinity, HGCD MW #7 Middle Trinity, HGCD MW #11 Middle Trinity, and County Agriculture Barn).
+The HGCD Drought Index Levels which are the average water level in four selected monitor wells (StonehengeHGCD MW #5 Middle Trinity, HGCD MW #7 Middle Trinity, HGCD MW #11 Middle Trinity, and County Agriculture Barn).
+The District will also monitor and consider the Palmer Drought Severity Index (PDSI) and the Guadalupe River Flow Rate at Kerrville in initiating drought stages and notices of impending drought or extremely dry conditions.
 Drought stages may be initiated at the discretion of the District depending on the ability of the City of Kerrville to draw surface water from the Guadalupe River.